enlightware/nabo-rs/README.md

 ## Usage

-To use nabo in your project, you need either:
+To use nabo in your project, you need to either:
-- Use `src/simple_point`.
+- Use `nabo::simple_point::SimplePoint` as your point type.
-- Implement the `nabo::Point` trait for your point type.
+- Implement the `nabo::Point` trait for your own point type.

 If you want to avoid a dependency to `rand`, disable the `rand` feature.
+In that case, the random generation of point clouds for `SimplePoint` will not be available.

 ## Benchmark